Inge Viett: Early years

 Inge Viett was born in Stemwarde, a short distance to the east of Hamburg, Schleswig-Holstein, Prussia, Germany, later in the British occupation zone.
 The authorities removed her from her mother's care and she spent her early years, between 1946 and 1950, living in an orphanage in Schleswig-Holstein.
 In March 1950 she was placed with a foster family in a village of three hundred souls near Eckernförde.
 Viett would later describe the experience, especially with regard to her foster mother's attempts to bring her up, as "very burdensome" ("sehr belastend").
-Her comments on the wider community in the area would be more damning still.
+Her comments on the wider community in the area were more damning.
 At one stage she was raped by a local farmer.
 She attended school in the village.
 When she was fifteen she ran away from the foster family.
 With the support of the local minister she obtained a place for a year in a Youth Facility at nearby Arnis where she was taught about house-keeping and child-care.
 The authorities then intervened to have her sent to train as a child-care assistant.
 Viett herself wanted to train to be a sports-teacher and found the training for work as a child-care assistant "ghastly" ("gräßlich").
 The situation led her to a suicide attempt.
 The training nevertheless continued, and during her final "practical" year she was sent as a children's carer to a prosperous family in Hamburg.
 Here Inge Viett suffered on account of the authoritarian propensities of the father.
 She also had a good relationship at the time with a twenty year old supporter-trainer in Schleswig who took on responsibility for her progress and made it possible for her to attend the sports school.
 In addition, she became involved with an Afro-American soldier.
 In 1963 she embarked on a Sports and Gymnastics course at Kiel University, but after six terms - shortly before graduation - she broke off these studies.

 Now she moved back to Hamburg, struggling with a succession of casual jobs.
 For two months she worked as a stripper in the city's St. Pauli quarter.
 During this period her appreciation crystallised that "capitalism was the cause of social injustice".
 With her partner she then moved again, setting up home in Wiesbaden where she worked as a graphics assistant.
 After the two women's relationship broke up she took work in a succession of support roles, working variously as a tour guide, film cutter, domestic servant, and barmaid.